 After the exhibition we decided to keep adding to the list and to feature it on this website.
 Please send us your suggestions if you think anyone else should be included!

-Here is our list of Great Scots - along with some of their achievements:-
+Here is our Top Twenty List - along with some of their achievements:-

 John Napier 1550 - 1617 Invents Logarithms and "Napier's Bones" - a multiplication tool using a set of numbered rods.